nakulmody/coe-332-midterm_project/midterm_project/README.md

 docker-compose works along with Dockerfile in setting up the environments.

+We use --build to build our image and environments.
+The -d helps us use the terminal after running.

 It creates 2 containers and installs all the dependencies from the requirments.txt file.

-2. Run the Docker Container
+3. Run the Docker Container

 Once the image is built, load up flask in the container and start compiling the script.